NVlabs/Minitron/README.md

 ### TRT-LLM

 The following steps provide an example of how to load the Minitron-8B model in the `.nemo` checkpoint format.
+You can download the corresponding `.nemo` checkpoints here: [Minitron-8B-Base](https://huggingface.co/nvidia/Minitron-8B-Base/tree/main/nemo) and [Minitron-4B-Base](https://huggingface.co/nvidia/Minitron-4B-Base/tree/main/nemo).

 1. Export TensorRT-LLM checkpoint.